 Bike/run bricks can be done at your local gym just as well, using spin bikes and treadmills.

 If you plan to do your brick entirely or partly outdoors, you will do best by setting up a mock transition area in your driveway, trunk of car or throwing a towel down on the grass in a park to simulate race day.

 Two of our team's best 30 – 45 minutes beginner brick workouts consists of:

 15 min swim (500 or less yards) followed up by a 15 min bike

 30 min bike followed up by a 15 min run

 By doing these recommended workouts, you'll teach your legs to adapt to transitions more quickly.
 You'll also be able to practice setting up your gear, getting your swim gear off and putting on shoes and socks while wet.

 Brick training is a vital part of any multisport/triathlon-training program, especially for beginners.
 While going immediately from one sport to the next may not feel comfortable at first, eventually, it will get easier.
 And by the time race day rolls around, you can be confident that you're as prepared to handle the challenges that come along with racing (swim→ bike → run) three different disciplines.

-Yes, it’s true — you can easily increase your triathlon and duathlon comfort & success, especially if you adopt brick training to your workouts and perform them once a week.
-Try it out today to prove it to yourself!
+Yes, it’s true — you can easily increase your triathlon and duathlon comfort & success, by adding brick training to your workouts and perform them once a week.
+Try it out next workout to prove it to yourself!